kubernetes/kops/docs/cli/kops_replace.md

 ### Options

 ```
-  -f, --filename stringSlice   Filename to use to replace the resource
+  -f, --filename stringSlice   A list of one or more files serperated by a comma.
 ```

 ### Options inherited from parent commands